JoseJVS/ngpu_dynamic_network_creation/nest_microcircuit/README.md

 ### Additional files

 These files were added for benchmarking purposes:
- - [run_benchmark.py](run_benchmark.py): Python script based on the original simulation script of the model with additional adaptations for benchmarking, notably the addition of command line argument handling, simulation timers (cf Models sub-section in #INSERT PAPER REF#), and data exporting to json files.
+ - [run_benchmark.py](run_benchmark.py): Python script based on the original simulation script of the model with additional adaptations for benchmarking, notably the addition of command line argument handling, simulation timers (cf Models sub-section 2.4), and data exporting to json files.
     - Added handling of number of threads and processes passed as arguments.
     - Added computing of mean firing rate of neurons using the local_spike_counter kernel attribute.
  - [merge_data.py](merge_data.py): Python script to merge output of multiple MPI processes during a single simulation.